Quick overview

 Most visitors give all their attention to the side windows and reach the rose only while leaving.
 Don’t stand directly underneath it with your phone raised.
 Step back, center yourself, and read the full design before zooming into details.

-Best tickets to experience Sainte-Chapelle rose window
+Best tickets to experience the Sainte-Chapelle rose window

 Ticket typeWhy choose it